Effrat/shakuf_cooperation_in_legislation/Readme.txt

 Possible missing data:
 ======================
+-> Member of Knesset data is missing for a certain date (members_of_knesset_by_date) -> Member of faction data is missing for a certain date (members_of_faction_by_date) -> People in government data is missing for a certain date (people_in_government_by_date)

+-> For each bill, the date associated with the bill is the first date the bill was scheduled to be discussed, either in a plenum session, or in a committee session.
 -> Member of Knesset w/o faction data for date (members_of_faction_by_date) -> People in government w/o faction data for date () -> Bill w/o sponsors data